AnnMarieW/dash-bootstrap-layout-templates/README.md

 In the `assets` folder you will find  `dbc.css` that defines two classes to help style Dash Core Components and the Dash DataTable to make them more compatible with Bootstrap light and dark themes.
-Simply add `className="dbc-light"` or `className=dbc-dark` to the outer container of your app.
+Simply add `className="dbc-light"` or `className="dbc-dark"` to the outer container of your app.

 ## Installation